aoifekeane001/pands_project/README.md

 ##### Data Exploration & Data Visualisation
-Explore data using various data visualization techniques to find unseen trends from the data
+Explore data using various data visualization techniques to find unseen trends from the data Requirement 2: Saves a histogram of each variable to png file Requirement 3: Outputs a scatter plot of each pair of variables

+Initial Steps:
 Summary of data set:
 * iris_data.info()